In more ways than one

-After almost 2 weeks, I wanted to talk about what it’s like to wake up each morning, and re-engage with the bike, and the journey.
+After almost 2 weeks, I wanted to talk about what it’s like to wake up each morning, having to re-engage with the bike, and the journey.

-There are also the emotions of joy and wonder, which cause me to look at each passing object on the side of the road, and try to take it all in.
-The roads are spectacular, but the traffic and the weather complicate things, causing me to be hyper-vigilant, always watching for fast-approaching vehicles behind, traffic ahead, and the Map on the GPS, my riding companion.
+But, also on each passing day, there are the emotions of joy and wonder, which cause me to look at each passing object on the side of the road, and try to take it all in.
+The roads are spectacular, but the traffic and the weather complicate things, causing me to be hyper-vigilant, always watching for fast-approaching vehicles behind, traffic ahead, and the Map on the GPS, my constant riding companion.

 And so, each day brings with it a call to arms, which causes me to become focused, and to pay attention to every detail, which allows me to manage my journey, my safety, and my security.

 The John Frost Bridge, often called “the Bridge Too Far” is the place of a famous battle in the Netherlands, where a small band of soldiers, tried to hold off the Nazi forces.
 The battle was bloody, and ultimately, the Allies lost the bridge, but they held it for four days, much longer than anticipated, helping the war effort.

 The tower shown in the Gallery is largely the same tower from the battle, those many years ago.